JuliaData/DataFrames.jl/docs/src/man/getting_started.md

    3
 ```

-In-place functions are safe to call, except when a view of the `DataFrame` is in use
+In-place functions are safe to call, except:

-(created via a `view`, `@view` or [`groupby`](@ref)).
-In the latter case, the view
+* When a view of the `DataFrame` is in use (created via a `view`, `@view` or
-might become corrupted, which make trigger errors, silently return invalid data
+  [`groupby`](@ref)).
+In the latter case, the view might become corrupted, which
-or even cause Julia to crash.
+  may trigger errors, silently return invalid data or even cause Julia to crash.
+* When a `DataFrame` is created with `copycols` keyword argument set to `false`,
+  in which case it might happen that two `DataFrames` might share columns.

 It is possible to have a direct access to a column `col` of a `DataFrame` `df`
 using the syntaxes `df.col`, `df[:col]`, via the [`eachcol`](@ref) function or simply
-by storing the reference to the column vector before the `DataFrame` was created (note
+by storing the reference to the column vector before the `DataFrame` was created
-that in general the `DataFrame` constructor does make copies).
+with `copycols=false`.

 ```jldoctest dataframe
 julia> x = [3, 1, 2];